Webhikers-Docs/welcome/README.md

 You will receive 2 things from us:

 1. an `adobe XD design` to convert it into `Vue.js` code for the frontend.
-2. the required information to fetch data from the server into your `frontend application`.
+2. the required information to fetch data from the server into your `frontend application`:
+  - the `baseURL` for the `REST API`
+  - the `page_ids` for all pages
+  - custom `post_type` names if there are any
+  - A `google recaptcha site key`, if there is a form on the page
+  - A `form_id` if there is a form on the page
+  - A list with all `form inputs` that are accpted by the server for each form

 Along the way, there's a few things you need to know and that you have to take care of: